TimelessOn15Hz/discord-webhook-deleter/README.md

-# Webhook-Deleter
+# Discord Webhook Deleter
-This tool allows you to delete a Discord webhook.
+This tool allows you to delete a Discord webhook easily.